top of page

 Gender identity development and health care

-Rachmania Puspa Wardhani - PhD Psychology
+Rachmania Puspa Wardhani - PhD Clinical Psychology

-Supervisors Dr. Matthew McKenzie, Professor Melanie Zimmer-Gembeck, Professor Lara Farrell
+Supervisors: Dr. Matthew McKenzie, Professor Melanie Zimmer-Gembeck, Professor Lara Farrell

 Post-traumatic stress symptoms in parents and children: Investigating the role of parent emotional functioning and parenting following childhood medical events